anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

                     match check_state(key) {
                         StateChange::Created => {
+                            let packet = get_packet(key, tx_data)?;
+                            let proofs = get_proofs(key, tx_data)?;
-                            // Assert that the receipt is valid }
+                            // Assert that the receipt is valid

+                            // Assert that the packet metadata matches the channel and connection information

+                            // Assert that the connection and channel are open

+                            // Assert that the timeout height and timestamp have not passed on the destination ledger

+                            // Assert that the receipt and ack have been stored

+                            // Verify the proofs that the counterpart ledger has stored the commitment
+                            //   - Use `ibc-rs::ics04_connection::handler::verify::verify_packet_recv_proofs()`
+                        }
                         _ => return Err(Error::InvalidStateChange("Invalid state change happened")),
                     }